 Vitamin D Test Results: What Do They Mean?

 Deficient levels may suggest the need for immediate lifestyle changes or medical advice.
-This level can indicate significant risk for bone health complications and immune system impacts.
+Many London residents fall into the insufficient category, particularly during winter months.

 Practical Insight: Seasonal variation is normal, with levels typically 10–20% lower in late winter compared to late summer in the UK.